Doctoral Studies

 Supervisor: P. Simitzis

-PhD Thesis: “Investigation of vocal responses of sheep as a means of emotional expression under different stimuli and stages of the production cycle.”
+Ph.D.
+Title: “Investigation of the vocal responses of sheep as a means of emotional expression during different stimuli and stages of the production cycle.”

 Laboratory: Animal Breeding & Husbandry